JamesSkemp/words/content/post/review-amazon-fire-7-2015-release-case.md

 +++
 title = "Review: Amazon Fire 7 (2015 release) Case"
-summary = "The following is a review of the Amazon Fire 7\" (2015 release) Case - Slim Lightweight Standing Custom Fit Cover for Amazon Fire 7 Inch Tablet, received as part of the Amazon Vine Program." draft = false comments = false date = "2016-03-20T19:09:51-06:00"
+description = "The following is a review of the Amazon Fire 7\" (2015 release) Case - Slim Lightweight Standing Custom Fit Cover for Amazon Fire 7 Inch Tablet, received as part of the Amazon Vine Program." draft = false comments = false date = "2016-03-20T19:09:51-06:00"